vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 --- type:NormalExercise lang:sql xp:100 skills:1 key:91232bd7b6
 ## You made it!

-Congratulations on finishing the work for the mayor, and on finishing this course.
+Congratulations on finishing your work for the mayor, and on finishing this course.

 Your last challenge is below.